Sidney Gordon (businessman): Life in Scotland

 Sidney Samuel Gordon was born in Glasgow, Scotland, and was the son of the managing director of British Lion Films in Scotland.
 In his early life he suffered from chronic ill health and was diagnosed with pleurisy as a child.
-This tendency towards sickness meant that Sidney, unlike his brother Lesley, never saw action during World War II.
+This tendency towards sickness meant that Sidney, unlike his brother Leslie, never saw action during World War II.
 However, due to the experience he had accumulated in the Scottish accounting industry he was asked to work in the United Kingdom's biggest munitions factory at Ardeer in Ayrshire.

 It was while working as an accountant here that Sidney was offered a position with Lowe, Bingham and Thomsons (which later became Lowe, Bingham and Mathews, and later PricewaterhouseCoopers) in Hong Kong.
 Sidney accepted this position in 1947, and by 1956 had become a senior partner at the firm.

 He died on 11 April 2007, aged 89, in Hong Kong Adventist Hospital – Stubbs Road, Happy Valley, Hong Kong.